Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Improving Zero-shot Transfer

 \subsection{Name Matching Objective}

 \begin{CJK*}{UTF8}{gbsn}

-Given the importance of matching the mention string with the entity name, perhaps improving this component can reduce zero-shot transfer loss.
-While obtaining within-language entity linking data isn't possibly in a zero-shot setting, we could use cross-language name matching data, which is often easier to produce.
-For example, \citet{irvine2010transliterating} and \citet{peng-etal-2015-empirical} construct name corpora automatically from Wikipedia.
-Since Chinese performance suffers the most zero-shot loss when compared to the multilingual setting, we use Chinese English name pair data to support an auxiliary training objective.
-We use a corpus of 1,451,032 Chinese/English name pairs~\cite{huang_2005}.
-An example: the Chinese name ``巴尔的摩－俄亥俄铁路公司'' with the English translation \textit{Baltimore \& Ohio Railroad}. \end{CJK*}
+Given the importance of matching the mention string with the entity name, will improving this component enhance zero-shot transfer?
+While obtaining within-language entity linking data isn't possible in a zero-shot setting, we can use pairs of translated names, which are often more easily available \cite{irvine2010transliterating,peng-etal-2015-empirical}.
+Since Chinese performance suffers the most zero-shot performance reduction when compared to the multilingual setting, we use Chinese English name pair data~\cite{huang_2005} to support an auxiliary training objective.
+An example name pair: ``巴尔的摩－俄亥俄铁路公司'' and \textit{Baltimore \& Ohio Railroad}. \end{CJK*}

 We augment model training as follows.
-In each training epoch, we first train the subset of the model that considers the mention string and entity name on a random subset $k=50,000$ of the Chinese/English name pair corpus.
-We score a Chinese name $z$ and a correctly matched English name $e_+$ pair, and separately score the same Chinese name paired with $n$ negatively sampled English names $e_{-}$.
-We create representations for both $z$ and $s$ using the method described for names in \S \ref{sec:rep} which are passed to the name-only hidden layer.
-We add a matching-specific hidden layer, which produces a single score.
-We apply the hinge loss between positive and negative examples
+For each update in a mini-batch, we first calculate the loss of the subset of the model that scores the mention string and entity name on a randomly selected pair $k=25,000$ of the Chinese/English name pair corpus.
+We score the Chinese name $z$ and the correctly matched English name $e_+$ pair, and separately score the same Chinese name paired with $n$ negatively sampled English names $e_{-}$.
+We create representations for both $z$ and $e$ using the method described for names in \S \ref{sec:rep} which are passed to the name-only hidden layer.
+We add a matching-specific hidden layer, which produces a score.
+We apply the hinge loss between positive and negative examples,

-We use this loss function to back-propagate and update parameters of that part of the model.
-We then run an epoch of the standard training procedure (\S \ref{sec:training}).
+The name pair loss is then multiplied by a scalar $\lambda = 0.5$ and added to the loss described in \S \ref{sec:training}.
+The resulting loss $\mathit{L_{joint}}(\theta) = (\lambda * \mathit{N}(\theta)) + \mathit{L}(\theta)$ is jointly minimized.
 After training, we discard the layer used to produce a score for name matches.
-Therefore, this procedure still only uses source language entity linking training data, but makes use of auxiliary resources to improve the name matching component, the most important aspect of the model.
+This procedure still only uses source language entity linking training data, but makes use of auxiliary resources to improve the name matching component, the most important aspect of the model.